WilsonH918/WilsonH918/README.md

 <h1 align="center">Hi 👋, I'm Wilson</h1>
-<h3 align="center">A passionate Data Engineer/Data Scientist</h3>
+<h3 align="center">A passionate Data Architect/Data Engineer</h3>

-As a Data Engineer and Data Scientist, I specialize in data pipeline development, migration, visualization, and statistical modelling.
-I am proficient in Python, SQL, and SAS, and have experience with cloud platforms like Azure, GCP, AWS, Snowflake, and Oracle ERP systems.
-My current role at Heathrow Airport Limited involves designing data lakehouse architectures, migrating pipelines to Databricks Unity Catalog, and optimizing database performance.
-I also work with big data technologies like Spark and Hadoop and use DevOps tools for CI/CD workflows.
+As a Data Architect/Engineer with a background in data engineering and data science, I design and deliver scalable lakehouse architectures, high-quality data pipelines, and reliable analytics ecosystems.
+I work across Python, SQL, and SAS, and have hands-on experience with Azure, Fabric, GCP, AWS, Snowflake, and Oracle ERP integrations.
+My recent work includes architecting Databricks Unity Catalog migrations, improving end-to-end pipeline performance, and implementing governance frameworks that ensure consistency and compliance.
+I also build big-data solutions with Spark and Hadoop and use DevOps practices to support CI/CD workflows.

 I am certified as a Microsoft Azure Data Engineer and a Google Cloud Professional Data Engineer.
-My GitHub projects showcase my skills in data engineering, machine learning, and Retrieval-Augmented Generation (RAG) with vector databases.
+My GitHub projects showcase my skills in data engineering, machine learning, custom Model Context Protocol (MCP) servers, and Retrieval-Augmented Generation (RAG) with vector databases.

 Feel free to explore my GitHub profile for more on my projects and contributions to the open-source community.